puppetlabs/puppet-docs/source/pe/3.7/trouble_regenerate_certs_monolithic.markdown

    `rm -rf /etc/puppetlabs/puppetdb/ssl/*`

-2. Copy the certs and security credentials generated in step 1 for the master node to the PuppetDB SSL directory.
+2. Copy the certs and security credentials generated in step 2.5 for the Puppet master node to the PuppetDB SSL directory.

    Note that the Puppet master, PuppetDB, and PE console share the same agent cert and security credentials.